Aws

 The ROUND function rounds a number to a specified number of digits.
 For example, =ROUND(123.456, 2) rounds 123.456 to 123.46.
 This function is useful for controlling the precision of numerical values in calculations and financial reports.

-What is the use of the DATEDIF function?
+What is the purpose of the LOOKUP function?

 What is a React Native hook?